 Is it not a beauty to behold!

 The webmaster has been privileged to have owned two Black Labrador retrievers in his lifetime.
 The first, in fact a Black Labrador/Collie cross, guarded our children when they were young, & was the family's faithful companion while they grew up.
 She lived to age 16 - a good age for such a large dog.
 Our current Black Labrador, 13 years old but alas now almost entirely blind, is sleeping in the hallway as I write these words.
 In his way, to the extent that he today can, he is still, despite his loss of eyesight, our 'watch dog', is constantly on duty & is ever our faithful friend.
 The above illustration well might depict both of our dogs.

-Taylor & Sanderson uniform buttons. c1900 I read.
+Taylor & Sanderson uniform buttons. c1900 I have read.